AlexMattWolf/Forex-EUR-USD-App/README.md

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
+## Project Requirements

-- data processing/cleaning
+- Frontend Deveolment
-- statistical modeling
+- ETL Processing
+- Machine Learning Modeling
-- writeup/reporting
+- Advanced Data Analysis
-- etc. (be as specific as possible)

 ## Getting Started